 Define the different stages of the buyer journey

 Share your insights to plot out a typical buyer journey, then add in the different behaviors that buyers may exhibit at the different stages of the process.
 This will help you not only ensure content is hitting all stages (with the right info at the right time) but will help you define when a sales lead is ready to be passed to sales.
 Agree what signs you should look out for that would suggest it’s now the right time.
-It’s also important to discuss where responsibility falls in regards leaked leads.
-When a lead loses its way, when do marketing aim to rekindle it, and when does it fall to sales?
+It’s also important to discuss where responsibility falls in regards to leaked leads.
+When a lead loses its way, when does marketing aim to rekindle it, and when does it fall to sales?